anyscale/madewithml.github.io/docs/courses/foundations/logistic-regression.md

 {% include "styles/lesson.md" %}

 ## Overview
 Logistic regression is an extension on linear regression (both are generalized linear methods).
 We will still learn to model a line (plane) that models $y$ given $X$.
-Except now we are dealing with classification problems as opposed to regression problems so we'll be predicting probability distributions as opposed to a discrete value.
+Except now we are dealing with classification problems as opposed to regression problems so we'll be predicting probability distributions as opposed to discrete values.
 We'll be using the softmax operation to normalize our logits ($XW$) to derive probabilities.

-Our goal is to learn a logistic model $hat{y}$ that models $y$ given $X$.
+Our goal is to learn a logistic model $\hat{y}$ that models $y$ given $X$.

 $$ \hat{y} = \frac{e^{XW_y}}{\sum_j e^{XW}} $$